-An immediate written record of the allegations should be made, including time, date and place where the alleged incident took place, with brief details of whatwas said to have happened.
+An immediate written record of the allegations should be made, including time, date, and place where the alleged incident took place, with brief details of what was said to have happened.
 This record should be signed and immediately passed on to the Principal (or Chair of the SSC if the allegation is made against the Principal).

-The Principal or Chair of SSC will not investigate the matter but will consult the LADO via MASH.
+The Principal or Chair of SSC will consult the LADO for guidance on any investigation that may need to be carried out.